 What Are The Signs That You Are Financially Stressed?

-- You have a long-overdue credit card balance.
+- Brad Klontz, PsyD once said, “As long as we feel like we’re doing average and have basic needs met, such as food and shelter, there is no correlation between money and happiness.”
+But that is not true when you have a long-overdue credit card balance.
 There’s a feeling that you are a prisoner whenever you look at that blue card of yours, and the letters from the bank are already piling up on your living room table.
 You’re thinking if you’re going to pay it all, how are you going to eat?

 - Your bills are always overdue.
 The payment for the house is two months delayed and sometimes, you feel uncomfortable going home especially when the landlord lives right next to you.
 You’re hoping they’d understand, but it’s where they get their needs too.